domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 <p class="meta">29 Jun 2018 - Berkeley, CA</p>

-NB: Rumor has it that all Wikipedia links ultimately lead to "Philosophy".
+NB: Apocrypha claims that all Wikipedia links ultimately lead to "Philosophy".

 ## Giorgio Agamben, Italian Philosopher
 Introduced the concept of "Homo Sacer" (Latin phrase), representing bare human rights.
 Homo sacer: Philosophical concept (term) relating to the reduction/stripping of the human being to her most bare/fundamental human rights without killing her (e.g., USA prisoners at Guantanamo Bay who are tortured for years and have yet to be charged with any crime or put on trial; illegal immigrants in the USA; or, sans-papiers in France - those who are uncounted by the state).